-The CPE200 Series does not have a configurable input default mode, its input default mode is Off.
+Input modules that have a configurable input default mode can be configured to Hold Last State or to set inputs to 0.
+If a module does not have a configurable input default mode, its input default mode is Off.
 The selected action applies when the CPU transitions from RUN/Enabled to RUN/Disabled or STOP Mode, or experiences a fatal fault.
-If a module fails, then all inputs go to 0.
-There is no Hold Last State option for input data.